 We also have excellent links with outside agencies to support our work with our pupil’s progress.
 These include the: Educational Psychology Service, Speech and Language Therapy Service, Autism Support Service, Parent Partnership, Primary Child and Adolescent Mental Health Service (PCAMHS), Child and Adolescent Mental Health Service, SENSS Hearing Impairment Team, SENSS Visual Impairment Team, MBox, and the Advisory Team for Inclusion.

 Our Special Needs Co-ordinator who leads inclusion at St James, is Laura Quinton Maryon.
-Our school governor with responsibility for Special Needs is Gillian Thompson.
+Our school governor with responsibility for Special Needs is Harrie Render.

 ‘Low social mobility and lack of educational opportunity is arguably the biggest social challenge of our times: the income gap between the richest and poorest in society continue to widen, while education opportunities remain overwhelmingly dominated by children from the most privileged homes’